BogacSabuncu/finn-moji/README.md

-# fingachi
+# finmoji

-With Fingachi, taking responsibility for your personal finances has never been more fun or hassle-free.
-Fingachi can assist you in allocating your income to a budget within your means.
+With Finmoji, taking responsibility for your personal finances has never been more fun or hassle-free.
+Finmoji can assist you in allocating your income to a budget within your means.

 ### Overview